 - Hold a Seance: There’s plenty of old buildings and spooky places in Robe to gather around the Ouija board, freak out and run around screaming like idiots.
 A glass, a few pieces of paper with the alphabet plus a YES and a NO, a few excited friends, a candle and a bit of imagination.
 You’ll then have some very tall stories to last a lifetime.

 - Camp on Long Beach: If you got yourself organised you could spend all day and night on Long Beach in good weather.
 A hot plate for the fire, an esky, sausages, bread, sauce, a sleeping bag or doona and some good friends.
 Listen to music, talk, laugh and skinny dip in the moonlight.
 Magic.

 - Watch a movie – at The Insitute: Before the digital age, when local TV consisted of SES 8 and the ABC we would go and watch a movie in The Institute.
 The big old film reels would clack away and be projected up onto the white wall behind the stage.
-The old wooden chairs were terribly uncomfortable and you couldn’t hear anything because people rolled jaffas down the aisles.
+The old wooden chairs were terribly uncomfortable and you couldn’t hear anything because people mucked around and rolled jaffas down the aisles.
 However if you were really lucky they wouldn’t get the program quite right.
 So when you sat down to enjoy ‘The Empire Strikes Back’ a little bit of wee would come out and nightmares for years when they showed ‘Alien’ instead.